firebed/aade-mydata/README.md

 # ΑΑΔΕ - AADE myDATA

+## Reason for forking

+Changes for adding a Delivery note to an invoice.
+Added isDeliveryNote and components that can be used with it.
+Check out the SendInvoices sample code.

 ## Introduction

 This package provides an expressive, fluent interface to ΑΑΔΕ myDATA invoicing REST API.
 It handles almost all the boilerplate code for sending, cancelling and requesting invoices.